PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 Each feature or expression of needs is represented by a card that includes a title and a description, sometimes an image.
 Click on a card to learn more about it.

-All cards fall into several tabs, each corresponding to a specific step in the product development:
+All cards fall into three sections, each corresponding to a specific step in the product development:

 - Under consideration
 - User research
 - Design